 History of Shifa Clinic

-Our story begins in 1994 when two dedicated physicians organized a small clinic in an apartment building donated by the V Street Mosque.
+Our story begins in 1994 when Dr. Muhammad Habib Khan organized a small clinic in an apartment building donated by the V Street Mosque.
 They operated this free clinic for many years with minimal resources.
 Due to the increasing popularity and demand for accessible health care, we felt the need of a more organized and regular health service project.